corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 ```

 Because the archiving work runs inside the node's JVM, it shares CPU with regular node operation.
 Lowering the parallelism leaves more headroom for other node activity while archiving is running; raising it (on machines with many cores) can speed up archiving during dedicated maintenance windows.
 Note that the common `ForkJoinPool` is shared by the whole JVM, so this setting also affects any other code in the node that uses parallel streams.

+### Manifest participants

+Recording the participants of each exported transaction in the [archive manifest]({{< relref "archiving-cli.md#archive-manifest" >}}) adds cost to two steps.
+Marking the items looks up the participants of the consumed states in the vault: on a ledger whose transactions consume many states, marking 120,000 transactions consuming 6,000,000 states measured 28 seconds on the lookup.
+The export deserializes each exported transaction once, to read the participants of the states it creates; without the feature, transactions are copied to the archive as binary blobs and are never deserialized.

+Set `exporter.extractParticipants` to false in the CorDapp configuration file to turn the feature off if throughput matters more than the participants.

+### Zipped archive chunk size

+The `ZippedFileExporter` compresses items in chunks and writes each chunk to the archive as soon as it is complete.
+The items of a chunk are held in memory until it is written, so `exporter.zippedFileExporter.chunkSize` (default 10000) bounds the memory used by the exporter to roughly the chunk size multiplied by the average size of a transaction.
+Lower it if the node is short of heap when exporting, and raise it only if compression throughput turns out to be the limit.
+See [Zipped archive chunk size]({{< relref "archiving-cli.md#zipped-archive-chunk-size" >}}) for the configuration format.

 ### Performance tracking